Capital One Financial Corporation (COF) Shares Down Despite Recent Market Volatility

 Stephens gave a rating of “Underweight” to COF, setting the target price at $79 in the report published on January 05th of the current year.

-During the last 5 trading sessions, COF rose by +4.62%, which changed the moving average for the period of 200-days by -6.64% in comparison to the 20-day moving average, which settled at $94.24.
-In addition, Capital One Financial Corporation saw 2.54% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, COF fell by -1.25%, which changed the moving average for the period of 200-days by -10.11% in comparison to the 20-day moving average, which settled at $93.34.
+In addition, Capital One Financial Corporation saw 1.91% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading